Ready to take the next step?

 Learn more about the Department of Natural Sciences

-As a biology major, you will have opportunities to complete research, internships, or other activities that will prepare you for your next steps.
+As a chemistry major, you will have opportunities to complete research, internships, or other activities that will prepare you for your next steps.
 If you will continue your studies with a graduate or professional program, discuss your goals with your advisor and see what opportunities will best meet those future requirements.

 Work at a hospital, medical office, veterinary clinic, pharmacy, or other care provider.
 Find a role in business, academic research, and environmental science.
 You also may serve as a lab assistant, gaining valuable experience that other schools typically reserve for graduate-level students!